 Jeff Kline: Awareness!
 Knowing what accessibility is and what the impacts are to an organization.
-There are more and more articles being published in business, education, higher ed, journals that care talking about the problems when awareness is low and the value of being proactive and leveraging that in the marketplace.
+More and more articles are being published in business, education, and higher-ed journals talking about the problems when awareness is low and the value of being proactive and leveraging that in the marketplace.
 Yet nothing is being done (inaccessible IT).
 Executives need to take notice, maybe read about the impacts to higher ed institutions where lawsuits ensued, and look at the risks associated with no accessibility infrastructure, and start looking at what to do within their organization.

 Sanjay Nasta: There are a lot of items that compete for leadership’s attention.
 How can an accessibility advocate in an organization help make accessibility a priority at the executive level—to get a seat at the table?

 Jeff Kline: It can be very difficult to approach from the bottom up, as middle managers are not interested in adding “one more thing” to their plate.
 Accessibility advocates can try to approach executives or send them articles independently (even to executive staff if known); if executives are well-read, they will encounter articles about the risks of lack of accessibility.
 That should motivate senior leadership if they are smart.

 Sanjay Nasta: In your experience, what are the unique challenges in creating a culture of accessibility at institutes of higher education?